Black Friday 2018 Galaxy deals: Free Galaxy S9, $600 Note 9, $300 gift card

-If you've been thinking about buying a new Galaxy phone, congratulations.
-The time is now.
-Generous Black Friday deals already live now for Samsung phones as premium as the Note 9 and Galaxy S9, with upcoming sales that encompass more humble models you can buy for under $100.
-This is just the beginning, so you should expect even more offers from now through Cyber Monday.
+If you've been thinking about buying a new Galaxy phone, pat yourself on the back with self-validation.
+The best time to buy a phone is now.
+Generous Black Friday deals are already live now for Samsung phones, including the Note 9 and Galaxy S9.
+Upcoming sales also encompass more humble models you can buy for under $100.
+This is just the beginning, so it pays to compare the offers below.
+Expect even more offers from now through Cyber Monday.

 Promotions range from buy-one, get-one-free offers to discounts to gift cards.
 We'll update this often with even more Black Friday phone deals as they appear.
 You have plenty of options, so let's dig in!